MarynaKhomenko/Maryna_Khomenko/README.md

 # labsEpam
-Ця гілка створена для Home Task: Basic knowledge
+This branch is created for Home Task: Basic knowledge

 Functions are located in src/main/java/Functions.java